benpollarduk/NetAF/NetAF/Targets/Markup/Model/AST.md

 [bold][/bold] - all text between the tags is bold.
 [italic][/italic] - all text between the tags is bold.
 [stikethrough][/stikethrough] - all text between the tags uses strikethrough.
+[underline][/underline] - all text between the tags uses underline.
 [monospace][/monospace] - all text between the tags should be monospace.
 [foreground:FFFFFF][foreground:FFFFFF] - all text between the tags has a specified foreground color in hex, RRGGBB.
 [background:FFFFFF][background:FFFFFF] - all text between the tags has a specified background color in hex, RRGGBB.